What is an Associate of Science Good For?

 Why Pursue an Associate Degree in Science?

 An associate degree in science can prepare you for a career in the growing and exciting fields of cybersecurity, data analytics and information technology.
 Perhaps you want to start your career as an accountant or business professional.
-An associate degree in science can also lead to a career in the applied arts, such as fashion merchandising or marketing.
+An associate degree in science can also lead to a career in the applied arts, such as marketing.

 What Does an Associate of Science Focus On?

 Associate of Science degrees focus on the skills and knowledge you will need to get ahead in the workplace.
 With an AS in Business Administration, for example, you may learn record-keeping, supply chain basics and customer service.

 With an As in Criminal Justice, you can learn how to examine laws and regulations as well as manage conflict.
 And with an As in Information Technology, you may learn how to use industry-relevant technologies to design computer networks and utilize cloud computing.

 Is it Worth it to Pursue an Associate of Science?